Peer Effects in Consideration and Preferences: Application

 \section{Application}

-We finally investigate the effect of limited consideration on the expansion decisions of the two dominant coffee chains in China.
-The goal of this application is three-fold.
-First, we showcase our identification strategy and provide a practical estimation procedure.
-Second, we show that ignoring the presence of limited consideration might mislead our understanding regarding the profitability of different markets and, thus, firm behavior.
-In particular, under limited consideration, the fact that some stores are not opened is not always due to the lack of profitability in those markets but rather limited consideration.
-In this situation, any government subsidy program that aims to foster competition in a monopolistic market will be less efficient since the increased profitability of the market might be ignored by a boundedly rational firm that does not consider that market.
-Third, we quantify the direct effect of limited consideration and peer effect in consideration on the dynamics of market structure by conducting two counterfactual exercises.
-In these exercises we either make firms fully attentive or shut the peer effect in consideration (but not in preferences) down.
-These types of counterfactual analysis are crucial for evaluating consumer welfare and, thus, informed policy recommendations.
-Specifically, given the presence of spillover effects across markets, the government might achieve desirable outcomes by subsidizing only a few important markets.
+We investigate peer effects in consideration and payoffs on the expansion decisions of the two dominant tea chains in the high-end tea industry in China.
+We have three goals: First, we showcase our identification strategy and provide a practical estimation procedure.
+Second, we show that ignoring the presence of limited consideration might mislead our estimates of profitability of different markets.
+Third, we quantify the direct effect of limited consideration and peer effect in consideration on the dynamics of market structure.